jarecoo/practice/notes.md

 “It’s impossible to love someone and control them at the same time” - Terry Crews “Sometimes the best way to solve your own problems is to help someone else” - Uncle Iroh It’s not your job to keep the people you love happy.
 You individually be happy and bring that to the relationship.
+"It’s really important to find a partner who is at your level of happiness.
+Or higher.
+The good news is that you can be happy first.""
+The Happiness Equation, secret chapter ~p.266

 #### Be Nice, but Be Assertive; or, Avoid Manipulation
 “When I do good I feel good.
 When I do bad I feel bad.
 That is my religion”